SallyLam/CUshare/README.md

 # CUshare Resource Sharing Platform

-CUshare is a resource sharing platform within the Chinese University of Hong Kong
+CUshare is a resource sharing platform within the Chinese University of Hong Kong.

 ## Dependencies: